Which of the following is classified as an account receivable on ... | Study Prep in Pearson+

 1

 Understand the concept of accounts receivable: Accounts receivable refers to amounts owed to a company by its customers for goods or services provided on credit.
-It is classified as a current asset on the balance sheet.
+It represents a current asset on the balance sheet.

+Analyze each option provided in the problem: Determine whether each item qualifies as an account receivable based on the definition.
+For example, advances to suppliers are payments made by the company, not amounts owed by customers.

 Watch next